jeremyondrey/jeremyondrey.github.io/projects/resample-space.md

 permalink: /resample-space/
 ---

+__The tool is not live yet, but this guide should get everything you need ready.
+This page will be updated with more info once the tool is finished.__

 As part of my bachelor thesis, I am conducting an experiment to find out if blockchain technology can create new ways of decentralized music collaboration for sample based music.
 I'm using the term "blockchain" to describe a broad set of components, which together create a decentralized online platform which is immutable, censorship resistant and open to everyone.